cms-sw/cmssw/TauAnalysis/MCEmbeddingTools/docs/README.md

    2. **HLT**

       The HLT needs to be run with the same menu as used for the data taking.
-Therefore this steps may needs to be run in an older CMSSW version, where the HLT menu is still available.
+Therefore, this steps may need to be run in an older CMSSW version, where the HLT menu is still available.

       ```bash
       cmsDriver.py \